 The subgraph $H_r = G_r \setminus G_{r-1}$ together with the endpoints of edges of $H_r$ is called the \textit{stratum of height $r$}.
 The \textit{height} of subset of $G$ is the minimum $r$ such that the subset is contained in $G_r$.

-Given an $f$-invariant filtration, the \textit{transition matrix} $M_r$ of the stratum $H_r$ is the square matrix whose $j^{\text{th}}$ column records the number of times the image of an edge under $f$ intersects the other edges.
-If for each $i,j$, the $i,j$ entry of some power of $M_r$ is nonzero then $M_r$ is said to be irreducible.
+Given an $f$-invariant filtration, the \textit{transition matrix} $M_r$ of the stratum $H_r$ is the square matrix whose $j-{\text{th}}$ column records the number of times the image of an edge in $H_r$ under $f$ intersects the other edges $H_r$ (counted in either direction).
+If for each $i,j$, the $(i,j)-${\text{th}} entry of some power of $M_r$ is nonzero then $M_r$ is said to be irreducible.
 In this case we say that the associated stratum $H_r$ is also \textit{irreducible}.
-By the Perron-Frobenius theorem, when $H_r$ is irreducible the matrix $M_r$ has unique eigenvalue $\lambda \ge 1$, called the \textit{Perron-Frobenius eigenvalue}, for which some associated eigenvector has positive entries. if $\lambda=1$ then $H_r$ is a \textit{nonexponentially growing (NEG) stratum} whereas if $\lambda>1$ then we say that $H_r$ is an \textit{exponentially growing (EG) stratum}.
+By the Perron-Frobenius theorem, when $H_r$ is irreducible the matrix $M_r$ has a unique eigenvalue $\lambda \ge 1$, called the \textit{Perron-Frobenius eigenvalue}, for which some associated eigenvector has positive entries. if $\lambda=1$ then $H_r$ is a \textit{nonexponentially growing (NEG) stratum} whereas if $\lambda>1$ then we say that $H_r$ is an \textit{exponentially growing (EG) stratum}.